microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 ## Setting up the environment

-You have 2 options to satisfy the prerequisites needed to complete this training.
+You have 2 options to satisfy the remainder of the prerequisites needed to complete this training.

 1. [Docker Container option](#docker-container-option)
 1. [Alternate option](#alternate-option)